Our mission is to bring clean drinking water to coffee growing communities across the world

 Ethiopia is one of the biggest coffee producers in the world.
 Despite this, over 50 million Ethiopians lack access to clean water.

-Project Waterfall began working in Ethiopia in 2014, and since then has invested in 2 projects and reached 2,197 people with a sustainable source of clean water and sanitation.
-We will be continuing our work in Ethiopia in 2016.
+Project Waterfall began working in Ethiopia in 2014, and since then has invested in 4 projects which have bought a sustainable source of clean water and sanitation to entire communities.
+We will be continuing our work in Ethiopia in 2017.

 Investment in water and sanitation lags well behind the estimated need and a staggering 93% of the rural population lack access to sanitation, causing over 7,000 infant deaths every year.